rh-mobb/documentation/content/docs/rosa/dynamic-certificates/index.md

    oc describe clusterissuer letsencryptissuer
    ```

-   You should see an output that mentions that the issuer is Registered/Ready
+   You should see an output that mentions that the issuer is Registered/Ready.
+Note this can take a few minutes.

    ```
    Conditions: